Python library

 print(response.choices[0].message.content)

-To directly download the model weights, see the instruction here.
+To directly download the weights, see the instructions here.

 Pricing